 - children of whom the principal member is the legal guardian who do not have a partner.

-A person who is aged under 21 years who does not have a spouse or partner, or is a student dependant.
+Dependant child means a dependant person who is aged under 18 years of age who does not have a spouse or partner.

 The first consultation with a service provider that is usually to obtain a full medical history or discuss treatment options.